Operation Pershing: Operation

-US and ARVN forces in the Bồng Sơn and An Lão had intended to keep the local population in place throughout Pershing, however that proved difficult.
+US and ARVN forces in Bồng Sơn and An Lão had intended to keep the local population in place throughout Pershing, however that proved difficult.
 By mid-March over 12,000 of the area's inhabitants had left their homes voluntarily to seek the safety of government-secured areas south of LZ English and around Tam Quan City, where the Americans had provided food and shelter for refugees.
 Compounding the problem, on 15 March the ARVN 22nd Division decided to launch a third and final area denial operation in Binh Dinh, this time in the An Lão Valley.
 For four days the ARVN warned the people through leaflets and loudspeakers.
 Then, while units of Norton's 3rd Brigade screened the high ground on either side of the valley, two Vietnamese Marine battalions, chosen because they had no home ties in the region, moved north up the defile.
 Trailed by a long convoy of empty trucks, the Marines loaded people and their possessions and sent them south.
 Reaching the north end of the valley within a week, they turned back south and swept stragglers and resisters into the waiting camps while destroying everything of value.
 In spite of those efforts, only 3,800 of an estimated 6,000 valley residents were found and evacuated.
 Denial operations continued for the next three months in both the An Lão and Kim Son Valleys, resulting in the removal of 12,000 more civilians.
 In addition, the ARVN reported killing 182 VC, capturing 152 and convincing another 399 to Chieu Hoi.
 By July there were close to 140,000 refugees in Bình Định Province, so stretching the government's ability to care for them that further population relocations had to be discontinued.
 Area denial operations were actually an essential part of Norton's campaign against the 3rd Division, particularly since he had the battered force in full retreat.
 With the civilians gone from the An Lão, Kim Son and Suoi Ca Valleys, he could place unrestricted fire into those areas if the PAVN/VC ever returned.
 In addition, the 3rd Division would not have a ready source of food and laborers from which to draw.
 Using a minimum force to screen the valleys, Norton could continue pressing north to complete the destruction of the 3rd Division in southern Quảng Ngãi Province, but the ugly process of evacuation and destruction obviously made few friends for the Americans and the South Vietnamese government among the peasantry.